Flori-87/data-cleaning-pandas/README.md

 #### Project goal

 The main goal of this project is to demonstrate if there is a correlation between increase in shark attacks and the increment of practicing water sports.
 To explore this, three objectives have been proposed:
-- To investigate if shark attacks on humans have increased over time
+- Investigate if shark attacks on humans have increased over time.
-- To analyse if practicing water sports has raised as one of the main activities underlying these attacks.
+- Analyze if water sports are one of the main activities underlying these attacks.
-- To study if there is a greater increase in these attacks in countries where these sports are very popular.
+- Study if there is a greater increase in these attacks in countries where these sports are very popular.

 #### Tools